Best Survival Packing List To Plan For An Evacuation

 If you own rural land, you can cache more than in public areas.

-If you decide to cache in public, ensure you avoid any gear with personal information.
+If you decide to cache, avoid any gear with personal information.

 You may be charged with littering if your cache is discovered, no matter how well you hide it.